Gabriel Boric takes over as Chile's youngest president - News

 Chile’s new Congress also took office this Friday.
 The Chamber of Deputies renewed the 155 parliamentary terms.

-The coalition considered official of the future government of Boric, Apruebo Dignidad (Frente Ampla and Partido Comunista), added 37 deputies and the left-wing coalition Nueva Pacto Social (former Concertación) another 37.
+The coalition considered official of the future government of Boric, Apruebo Dignidad (Frente Ampla and Partido Comunista), added up to 37 deputies, and the left-wing coalition Nueva Pacto Social (former Concertación), another 37.

-On the right side, which will now assume the role of opposition, the coalition that, until now, has supported Piñera has accumulated 53 legislators, the ultra-rightists of the Frente Social Cristiana 15 and the unknown position is the position that the 6 deputies of the Partido de la Gente will take. to assume.
+On the right side, which will now assume the role of opposition, the coalition that, until now, has supported Piñera has accumulated 53 legislators, the far-rightists of the Frente Social Cristiana, 15, and the unknown is the position that the 6 deputies of the Partido de la People will take over.

 The Senate, which after a recent reform went from 43 to 50 seats, renewed 27 terms.
 The right and left were split half and half.